 How do I sign up for LSAT Score Preview?

-If you are a first-time test taker, this feature is available for purchase through your LSAC online account .
+This feature is available for purchase through your LSAC online account .

 Can I cancel my LSAT score?